-Lam Yiu Cho, aged 40, was appointed to the Board in February 2022.
+Lam Yiu Cho, aged 41, was appointed to the Board in February 2022.
 He has more than 18 years of experience in the accounting and corporate industry.
 Since March 2016, Mr. Lam has been working for AE Majoris Advisory Company Limited.
 Mr. Lam has been the company secretary of Sun Hing Printing Holdings Limited (stock code: 1975), a company listed on Main Board of the Stock Exchange, since October 2021.

-From August 2008 to February 2016, Mr. Lam worked at First Pacific Company Limited with his last position being corporate development manager in the corporate development department, responsible for overseeing mergers and acquisitions projects of the company.
+From August 2008 to February 2016, Mr. Lam worked at First Pacific Company Limited (stock code: 142), a company listed on Main Board of the Stock Exchange, with his last position being corporate development manager in the corporate development department, responsible for overseeing mergers and acquisitions projects of the company.
 From January 2006 to August 2008, Mr. Lam worked at Deloitte Touche Tohmatsu with his last position being senior in the audit department.
 From September 2004 to January 2006, Mr. Lam worked at Ernst & Young as staff accountant in the assurance and advisory business services department.